Offer in Compromise

 They look at the money in your bank accounts.
 They look at whether or not you own a home.
 And they look at how much money you’re making plus your monthly expenses.

-Depending on where you live and your family situation, you’re allowed different amounts of expenses if you have a special situation like medical expenses that are required or children that have special expenses, they might allow that but you need to provide documentation.
+Depending on where you live and your family situation, you’re allowed different amounts of expenses.
+If you have a special situation, like medical expenses that are required or children that have special expenses, they might allow that, but you need to provide documentation.

 They also take into account how old your debt is.
-The IRS only has a certain time frame to collect your tax debt so the older it is the better chance you have of getting an offer in compromise accepted.
+The IRS only has a certain time frame to collect your tax debt, so the older it is, the better chance you have of getting an offer in compromise accepted.
 This can be a great way to settle a large tax debt for a lot less than you owe.

 Can I get an offer in compromise?

 Want to know if you qualify for an offer in compromise?
-Reach out to our tax resolution firm and we’ll schedule a free, no-obligation confidential consultation to explain your options in full to permanently resolve your tax problem.
+Reach out to our tax resolution firm, and we’ll schedule a free, no-obligation, confidential consultation to explain your options in full to permanently resolve your tax problem.

 What are you waiting for?